Jtnqr/Mobile-Legends-on-EXTSD/README.md

 ## Introduction

-This script allow you to mount your Mobile Legends folder on EXTERNAL_SDCARD without reformatting it.
-Using bindfs as a program to mount folders.
+This script allow you to mount your Mobile Legends folder on EXTERNAL_SDCARD without reformatting it. \n Using bindfs to mount and magisk for start on boot.

 ## Current Issues
 ### Read this before using!